 Item 6.
 Project Information

 b.
 Project Description: Enter a brief description of your specific project, not your organization.
 Tell us what your project will do, for whom or what, and why.
 Use clear language that can be understood readily by readers who might not be familiar with the discipline or subject area.
-Note: There is a character limit for this section in Grants.gov!
+Note: There is a 1,000 character limit (including spaces) for this section in Grants.gov!
 Your application may be rejected if you exceed this limit.

 Item 7.
 Project Director

 Enter the requested information for the person who will have primary responsibility for carrying out your project’s activities.
 Please select a prefix, even though it is not required.

 Item 8.
 Primary Contact/Grants Administrator

 Item 9.
 Authorized Representative

-Enter the name and contact information of the person who has the authority to apply for federal support of your activities and enter into legal agreements in the name of your organization.
+Enter the name and contact information of the person who has the authority to enter into legal agreements in the name of your organization.
 The Authorized Representative cannot be the same person as the Project Director.
-By checking the "I Agree" box at the top of Item 9, this individual certifies the applicant’s compliance with relevant federal requirements (the IMLS Assurances and Certifications section).
-We will address written correspondence to the Authorized Representative whose information you enter in Item 9.
+By checking the "I Agree" box at the top of Item 9, this individual certifies the applicant’s compliance with relevant federal requirements (the IMLS Assurances and Certifications).
+IMLS will address written correspondence to the Authorized Representative whose information you enter in Item 9.

-For Grants.gov applications, the "Signature of Authorized Representative" and "Date Signed" boxes will be populated upon submission of the application.
-This will be the person whose name was listed as your organization’s AOR as designated in Grants.gov.
-Please note that this person may not be the same as the name and other information you entered in Item 9 above; however, the person whose name appears in the “Signature of Authorized Representative” box must have authorization from your organization to submit this application on behalf of your organization.
-Submission of the application acknowledges that the Authorized Representative certifies compliance with relevant federal requirements, including but not limited to the IMLS Assurances and Certifications, as the signature does on paper applications.
+The "Signature of Authorized Representative" and "Date Signed" boxes will be automatically populated by Grants.gov upon submission of the application.
+This will be the person whose name was listed as your organization’s Authorized Representative when you registered with Grants.gov.
+Please note that this name might not be the same as the name and other information you entered in Item 9 above; however, the person whose name appears in the “Signature of Authorized Representative” box must have authorization from your organization to submit this application on behalf of your organization.
+Submission of the electronic application acknowledges that your organization certifies compliance with relevant federal requirements, including but not limited to the IMLS Assurances and Certifications, to the same extent as the signature does on a paper application.